scru128/c/README.md

 ## Build

-`scru128.h` and `scru128.c` currently do not include any platform-dependent code (they depend on `stdint.h` only) and thus platform-specific functions to access to the system clocks and random number generators have to be implemented separately.
-Define the following two functions in a separate source file and link it to `scru128.c` at build time.
+`scru128.h` currently does not include any platform-dependent code (it depends on `stdint.h` only) and thus platform-specific functions to access to the system clocks and random number generators have to be implemented separately.
+Implement the following two functions in a separate source file and link it to enable the generator functionality.
 Examples are found in the [platform] directory.

 ```c
 /**